TallenPeli/zinc/README.md

 [![GitHub](https://img.shields.io/github/license/Ananto30/cap-em)](/LICENSE)

-ZINC is a programming language written in Rust that aims to provide memory safety and many other safety features without being in your face like Rust is.
+ZINC is a programming language (re)written in Rust that aims to provide memory safety and many other safety features without being in your face about it like Rust is.

 ZINC uses LLVM for code compilation so it should work on Linux, MacOS, Windos, BSD, etc.